2020s in music: Contemporary R&B and soul

+Indie & alternative

+Alternative

+The 2010s saw the rise of "poptimism" within the indie and alternative music scene, a trend that continued into the 2020s.
+Alternative music audiences embraced alternative artists who incorporated pop production and pop song structures, blending Lofi sensibilities with mainstream appeal.
+Artists like Mitski, Clairo, TV Girl, Boygenius, The 1975, Tame Impala, Wallows, Steve Lacy, Hemlocke Springs, Lana Del Rey, Lorde, Girl in Red, D4vd, Beabadoobee, and Cavetown became key figures on the Spotify Indie/Alternative charts.
+This group of artists exemplifies the blurring of genre lines in the streaming era, where even mainstream acts like Billie Eilish, Melanie Martinez, and Twenty One Pilots are often classified as indie or alternative, despite being signed to major labels and receiving regular airplay on pop radio.
+Subgenres of indie music such as indie pop, bedroom pop, and sapphic pop remained the culturally dominant subgenres throughout most of the 2020s.

+Notable alternative acts

 Influenced by the COVID-19 pandemic, many artists created unplugged, "stripped-down" music mainly driven by acoustic or classical music instruments and melancholic subject matter.
-Taylor Swift shifted from mainstream pop to adopt indie folk, alternative rock and chamber pop styles.
-She released two of the best selling albums of 2020, Folklore and Evermore.
+Taylor Swift shifted from mainstream pop to adopt indie folk, alternative rock, and chamber pop styles.
+She released two of the best-selling albums of 2020, Folklore and Evermore.
 Both debuted at number one on the Billboard 200 chart, with their respective lead singles, "Cardigan" and "Willow" doing the same on the Hot 100 chart.
 Folklore spent a record eight weeks atop the Billboard 200, and won the Album of the Year at the 63rd Annual Grammy Awards.
-Journalists contextualized both the albums as "pandemic projects", timely for the period's struggles and introspective, escapist thoughts.
+Journalists contextualized both the albums as timely "pandemic projects", exploring the period's struggles through introspective and escapist themes.

 Lana Del Rey released two folk-inspired studio albums in 2021: Chemtrails over the Country Club and Blue Banisters.
-Other notable folk and indie records released include Clairo's Sling, Phoebe Bridgers' Punisher, Japanese Breakfast's Jubilee, and Arlo Parks' Collapsed In Sunbeams.
-All released to critical acclaim, albums in this genre tend to resemble bedroom pop, but usually contain more mature subject material.
-The latter three were all nominated for Best Alternative Music Album at their respective Grammy Awards.
+Her ninth album, Did You Know That There's A Tunnel Under Ocean Blvd, was released in 2023 to instant acclaim.
+The album was nominated for Album of the Year at the 66th Grammy Awards, with single "A&W" being nominated for Song of the Year, among other things.

 Lorde ventured into psychedelic folk-pop in her third studio album, Solar Power, an apparent contrast to her previous album Melodrama.
 This transition from dance pop and electropop into indie and folk-pop has garnered the term "solar powerification", as many other artists have also made this shift.
 A prominent example includes Carly Rae Jepsen, with her changeover from her disco-infused albums Dedicated and Dedicated Side B into her stripped back, synth-based record The Loneliest Time.

+Boygenius released their debut album, The Record, to instant acclaim.
+The Record became the highest-charting album for any of the members thus far, debuting at number one on the UK Album Chart, and number four on the US Billboard 200.
+The band went on to win three awards at the 66th Annual Grammy Awards, including Best Rock Song and Best Rock Performance for "Not Strong Enough" as well as Best Alternative Music Album for The Record.